SocietyMaster/FlowCog/TestSuite/Readme.txt

 The activity has a superclass which defines a lifecycle method containing a sink.
 The superclass is not defined in the manifest.

+InheritedObjects:
+This activity uses inheritance and a conditional statement to create an informaiton flow from a source to a sink.

 InstanceStateCallback:
 The activity contains two callback methods related to the instanceState which contain a dataflow from source to sink